 Inspired by news of these journeys, the Solar Age Program was created, with the EFE device designed with these trips in mind, but its availability was soon extended to all users.

-'We learned about the Barefoot College movement in India where they offer similar training to poor women living in rural communities with the aim of helping them participate in sustainable solutions,” Somer said.
+"We learned about the Barefoot College movement in India where they offer similar training to poor women living in rural communities to help them participate in sustainable solutions,” Somer said.

-These women did not have the opportunity to go to school and Barefoot College began to train them worldwide as solar engineers, entrepreneurs and educators, she explained.
+These women did not have the opportunity to go to school, but Barefoot College began to train them worldwide as solar engineers, entrepreneurs, and educators, she explained.

 Since 2017, six female volunteers from the Imece Initiative received training for about six months from Barefoot College and then started transferring their experience and knowledge to Syrian women in Turkey.